-It is important to remember that the way a Welcome or Acknowledgment looks and sounds differs between mobs and not everyone may practice them.
+It is important to remember that the way a Welcome or Acknowledgment looks and sounds differs between Mobs and not everyone may practice them.

 Welcome to Country

-A Welcome to Country is when a Traditional Owner of the land you on invites you on to their land, explains the Lore of the land and grants you safe passage and protection for your time.
+A Welcome to Country is when a Traditional Owner of the land invites you on to their land, explains the Lore of the land and grants you safe passage and protection for your time.

 This Welcome to Country is performed by Wurundjeri Elder Colin Hunter Jr. at the confluence of the Yarra River and Merri Creek.